-By completing the Request to Participate in Extra-curricular Activities form I understand that this request is based on the information I currently have and if the circumstances change (i.e., scheduling or leave and return times, practice times, rehearsals, work schedules, etc.), I must resubmit my petition to the Council on Teacher Education.
+By completing the attached form, I indicated that I understand that this request is based on the information I currently have and if the circumstances change (i.e., scheduling or leave and return times, practice times, rehearsals, work schedules, etc.), I must resubmit my petition to the Council on Teacher Education.

-If my petition is approved or approved with conditions, it is also my responsibility to inform my cooperating teacher and university supervisor in advance of any absences that may occur during my student teaching involving my extra-curricular schedule.
-I understand that any student teaching time missed because of involvement with my extra-curricular schedule must be made up during the semester in which I am student teaching with the cooperating teacher of record.
+If my petition is approved or approved with conditions, it is also my responsibility to inform my Cooperating Teacher and University Supervisor in advance of any absences that may occur during my student teaching involving my extra-curricular schedule.
+I understand that any student teaching time missed because of involvement with my extra-curricular schedule must be made up during the semester in which I am student teaching with the Cooperating Teacher of record.